 Share your KML

-You can add an uncompressed .kml or a compressed .kmz file on the website through the Add Item button on the My Content tab of the content page.
-You can also add the KML by referencing the URL of a .kml or .kmz file as an item from the web.
+You can add an uncompressed .kml or a compressed .kmz file as an item.
+You can also add the KML as an item by referencing the URL of a .kml or .kmz on the web.

-Once you've added your KML, you can share it with groups you belong to or make it public by sharing with everybody.
-When others discover your KML, they can choose to open it in Map Viewer or Map Viewer Classic or download the file to their computer.
+Once you add the KML as an item, you can share it.
+When others discover the KML item, they can open it in Map Viewer or Map Viewer Classic or download the file to their computer.

 KML was originally created to view features in three-dimensional Earth browsers such as ArcGIS Earth.
 KML is now supported in a number of two-dimensional web browser clients, including Map Viewer and Map Viewer Classic.
 There are some aspects of KML that do not work well on 2D screens and some limitations to what web browser clients can support.

 Map Viewer and Map Viewer Classic support a subset of KML elements and functionality.
 The following list will expand as Esri continues to develop support for KML:

 - Network links to import data dynamically